 Both mechanisms act in synergy, but they have different requirements and mechanisms behind.

 If you want to focus on one, it should separated from the other.
 For this, I usually follow two protocol:

 - Do one training focused on metabolic stress and another one on mechanical tension

-- Do the first part of the session with high loads (mechanical tension) and later start going for higher reps and lower loads (metabolic stres)
+- Do the first part of the session with high loads (mechanical tension) and later start going for higher reps and lower loads (metabolic stress).

-Leave it for the end of the session
+Leave metabolic stress for the end of the session

 Lower rest between sets

 However, it's important that you feel totally recovered in each set to give your best and build up greater adaptations.